virtual-labs/exp-bounded-buffer-iiith/experiment/theory.md

 ### 3. **Buffer Overflow**

-- If the producer keeps adding data when the buffer is full, it could result in a buffer overflow.
+- If the producer keeps adding data when the buffer is filled, it could result in a buffer overflow.
 - **Example:**
   - Buffer size = 5 → Producer tries to write `"HELLO"` + `"WORLD"` → Causes overflow, and some data is lost.